karjolamit/Radar-Target-Generation-and-Detetction/README.md

 for i=1:length(t)

-    %For each time stamp update the Range of the Target for constant
-    %velocity.
     r_t(i) = R + t(i)*v;
     td(i) = r_t(i)*2/c;

-    %For each time sample we need update the transmitted and
-    %received signal.
     Tx(i) = cos(2*pi*(fc*t(i)+slope*t(i)^2*0.5));
     Rx(i) = cos(2*pi*(fc*(t(i)-td(i))+slope*(t(i)-td(i))^2*0.5));

-    %Now by mixing the Transmit and Receive generate the beat signal
-    %This is done by element wise matrix multiplication of Transmit and
-    %Receiver Signal
     Mix(i) = Tx(i).*Rx(i);

 end